SAP/code-pal-for-abap/docs/checks/chain-declaration-usage.md

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding using the pseudo comment `"#EC CHAIN_DECL_USAG` which should be placed after the `DATA:` statement.
+In exceptional cases, you can suppress this finding with the pseudo comment `"#EC CHAIN_DECL_USAG` which should be placed after the `DATA:` statement.

 ```abap
   DATA: "#EC CHAIN_DECL_USAG